Huawei OOBE Redesign

 Changes we made on the current whole onboarding flow

 Focusing on "Data Transfer" approach

 Beyond that, we focused on defining the best data transfer approach.
 There were different methods being offered to transfer data, such as Google Cloud, Phone Clone app and NFC.
 They all have different benefits.
-We worked with engineers on this part and prioritized one way for each device type.
+We worked with engineers and PM to discuss benefits and drawbacks of each option for different groups of users.
 We decided to prioritize: Google cloud backup for Android users, Phone Clone app for previous iOS users.